Chaires School

-Chaires Elementary School, formerly The Chaires School, is an elementary school located in the unincorporated community of Chaires, Florida in eastern Leon County.
+Chaires Elementary School, formerly The Chaires School, is an elementary school located in the unincorporated community of Chaires, Florida, in eastern Leon County.
 Under the name Station One School, it appeared in Leon County School Board minutes in the 1870s.
 At that time, it served grades 1–10.
 It was racially segregated and served only white students.

 The Chaires School

 By 1928, the original building was deemed no longer suitable for the white students; it was too small for the growing population and needed extensive renovation.
 In addition, the school regularly flooded during heavy rains.

 A new school opened in 1929, on a campus of 6 acre.
 It had a coal heater, electricity, and a fresh well.
 Station One was turned over to the blacks in the community.
 The school at that time went up to the 11th grade.
 The grade level has fluctuated although it was never accredited above the junior high level.

 An addition to the building was built in 1948.
 The school became integrated in 1967, when the Station One School closed.
 The school was redesignated as Chaires Elementary School serving only grades K-5.
 In the 1980s student numbers increased.

 By mid 1985, the Leon County Courts had several construction permits being pulled to start constructing nearly a dozen large acer neighborhoods in eastern Leon County.
 These neighborhoods would add an additional 300-400 students to Chaires.
 Immediately the Leon County School Board Members began searching for land to construct a new state of the art school facility that would be capable of holding approximately 700 students.

 In the fall of 1985 the Leon County School Board had announced plans to construct a new elementary school some 6 miles northwest of Chaires, off of Buck Lake Road near the then stop sign at County Road 1553 (Now Pedrick Road).
 This plan to relocate the school away from the rural community of Chaires and place it in an area that was expected to become a very populated suburban sprawl within the next five years was met with severe backlash from both community members and school teachers.
 The school board then began a search for land closer to the Chaires Community.
-In January of 1986 for nearly $130,000 the board purchased the 27 acers of farmland immediately to the west of the existing Chaires School.
+In January 1986 for nearly $130,000 the board purchased the 27 acers of farmland immediately to the west of the existing Chaires School.